Participating Universities at the SI-UK University Fair 2022

 The University of Glasgow is the fourth oldest university in the English-speaking world, founded in 1451.
-Based in Scotland’s largest city, the University of Glasgow is one of the world’s top 100 universities and currently has around 20,000 students from over 120 different countries enrolled.
+Based in Scotland’s largest city, the University of Glasgow is one of the world’s top 100 universities and currently has 26,000 students from over 120 different countries enrolled.
 Glasgow is also a member of the prestigious Russell Group of UK research universities.

 Throughout its history Glasgow has created six Nobel laureates, one Prime Minister, Scotland's inaugural First Minister and the country's first female medical graduates.
 96% of University of Glasgow research-active staff are in areas which have been independently assessed as producing research of international importance.

 The University of Glasgow’s main campus is located in the cosmopolitan West End of Glasgow, just three miles from the city centre.
-The University has more listed buildings than any other university in the UK, and the neo-Gothic main building of the campus was designed by Sir George Gilbert Scott.

-Glasgow Caledonian University was formally awarded university status in 1993, but can trace its history back to 1875.
-Glasgow Caledonian University is one of the largest universities in Scotland, with almost 17,000 students from over 100 different countries enrolled, and is considered one of the top 10 modern universities in the UK.
+Glasgow Caledonian University (GCU) was formally awarded university status in 1993, but can trace its history back to 1875.
+Glasgow Caledonian University is one of the largest universities in Scotland, with almost 20,000 students from over 100 different countries enrolled, and is considered one of the top 10 modern universities in the UK.

 Glasgow Caledonian University is known for its excellent links with industry and many courses have accreditation from professional bodies and offer work placements.
 The University is the largest provider of NHS healthcare graduates in Scotland and is the only university in the country to offer optometry degrees.
 Glasgow Caledonian is also known for pioneering specialist degrees such as consumer protection, tourism management and fashion marketing.
-It has the first and only business school in the world to offer triple-accredited degrees in financial services backed by three of the world’s most influential banking and finance professional bodies: the Chartered Banker Institute (the world’s oldest banking institute); the Chartered Institute for Securities & Investment, and the Institute of Operational Risk.

 The University of Hertfordshire is a modern university based largely in Hatfield, in the county of Hertfordshire, about 35km north of London.
 Described as “the UK’s leading business-facing university”, Hertfordshire has more than 25,000 students enrolled from nearly 90 different countries.